JulietaRiv/pizza/README.md

 The database schema includes 2 main tables (ingredients and pizzas) and a pivot table to maneging the many to many relationship.

 To provide dummy data to start, i added 2 seeder files.
 And also due the porposes of this development, i added a request file with a basic validation.
-And to give it some visual aesthetic, i used adminlte.
+And to give it some visual aesthetic, i used https://adminlte4.gatner.be/index.html.

 ## Pre requisites